-Proceeds of Crime Bill was described in Parliament The 85 "some of the most effective weaponry against major constituting crime ever introduced ... " It may well be that, but it must also be one of the statutes which creates the greatest necessity for banks and other financial institutions to be on their guard I have tried to demonstrate that there is a against breach. appear, to hit the innocent party (to use a brief expression) is that it knew or should have known about the origin of the It can be seen that falling foul of this statute may, property. upon the answer to that question and depending other circumstances, create a serious civil or criminal liability where once there would have been no thought of it.
+Proceeds of Crime Bill was described in Parliament "some of the most effective weaponry against major constituting crime ever introduced ... " It may well be that, but it must also be one of the statutes which creates the greatest necessity for banks and other financial institutions to be on their guard I have tried to demonstrate that there is a against breach. recurring theme in provisions of this sort, namely what must appear, to hit the innocent party (to use a brief expression) is that it knew or should have known about the origin of the It can be seen that falling foul of this statute may, property. upon the answer to that question depending circumstances, create a serious civil or criminal liability where once there would have been no thought of it.
 It might be expected that even the launching of a prosecution against a bank for non-compliance with this Act might do serious commercial damage.